 Life is always better at the beach right?!
-In that spirit my friend Jill and I decided upon a beach day a couple of weeks ago.
+In that spirit my friend @jilltjelescrauwaet and I decided upon a beach day a couple of weeks ago.
 Usually when I plan a trip to the Belgian Coast I end up in Knokke or Ostend, so we figured it was time for a change and went to Blankenberge instead.
 Unfortunately the weather gods weren’t exactly in our favor, so we could forget about working on our tan and sipping on cocktails in one of the many beach bars.
 Luckily Belgium’s second largest beach resort has plenty to do besides chasing the sun.
 The city has a beautiful heritage from its Belle Époque past so we decided to learn more about that and explore Blankenberge during a historical city walk.

 City walk along Blankenberge‘s main sights